Reading Lists: How To Start Wider Reading For Oxbridge

 Keep a record of these tables and read over them before you go into the Interview.
 It’s especially important to do this for those sources you have mentioned on your Personal Statement.
 Highlight those mentioned or stick post-it notes on them so you can find them easily.

 You can do this exercise by hand or digitally (however you work best), but make sure you summarise your thoughts as best you can!
 You really want to show the difference between just reading a source, to being able to understand the source you are reading and process the key ideas.
-Each subject will also have a slightly different approach to analysing sources.
+Each subject will also have a slightly different approach to analysing sources, but it’s important to learn as you may be asked to do this in your interviews.

 Prepare properly for the Oxbridge Interview using our recommended reading lists and through Mock Interview practice and One-To-One Tuition.